teamosis/gethugothemes-documentation/content/biztrox/basic-configuration.md

 For maintaining it from forestry, you can find it at the bottom of the left sidebar.
 The file called **Parameters**
 {{< /notice >}}

-{{< contentblocklist "default-params/" "favicon" "logo" "logo_width" "logo_text" "description" "author" "image" "contact_form_action" "mainSections" "contact_info" "preloader" "social-la" >}}
+{{< contentblocklist "default-params/" "favicon" "logo" "logo_width"  "contact_info" "description" "author"  "contact_form_action"  "preloader" "subscription" "map"   "social-ti" >}}

+12. **mailchimp subscription form** is for user subscription, give your won subscription form action url in `mailchimpFormAction` field, and your form name in `mailchimpFormName` field.

+13. **nav_buttons** is for main navigation button, you can enable or disable it.
+**logo_footer** is for your website logo.
+Place your logo in the `assets/images` folder and put the path here.

+14. **logo_footer_width** defines the width of the logo in pixels.
+It doesn't work with .svg file.